Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### Changes

-- It is now possible to set a window size of up to 64 for `ReliableSequencedPipelineStage` (use `NetworkSettings.WithReliableStageParameters` to modify the value).
+- it's now possible to set a window size of up to 64 for `ReliableSequencedPipelineStage` (use `NetworkSettings.WithReliableStageParameters` to modify the value).
 Doing so increases the packet header size by 4 bytes though, so the default value remains at 32.
 - The Soaker and Pipeline samples were removed in an effort to streamline the samples offered with the package.

 ### Fixes